slyzoo/Is-even-or-odd/README.md

-# Is-even
+# Is Even or Odd
-Is-Even but ported to C
+Is-Even & Is-Odd but ported to C